MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/concepts/use-api-testing.md

 Easily create mock responses for testing, allowing you to test the API's expected behavior in a controlled environment and simulate different response types and structures.

-## Start Testing Your APIs with Dev Proxy
+## Start testing your APIs with Dev Proxy

 With Dev Proxy, you can make API testing a seamless part of your development process, ensuring your APIs perform consistently and predictably under various conditions.
 From error simulations to request inspection, Dev Proxy provides the capabilities to deliver a robust, well-tested API.